amazon-science/replay-based-recurrent-rl/README.md

 python code/main.py --env_name Ant_direction-v3
 ```

+Note: If you get an error about "yaml.safe_load", replace it with "yaml.load()".

 ### Paper reproduction

 For access to the [WandB](https://wandb.ai/site) project w/ the results, please contact me.